enso-org/enso/app/gui/docs/CONTRIBUTING.md

     library and runs the main entry point.
   - `engine`: (In the future: see the note at the section beginning).
-The implementation of the language itself: CLI tools like compiler or interpreter, as well as the services used as backend for the Enso IDE (Language Server and Project Manager). \*\*
+The implementation of the language itself: CLI tools like compiler or interpreter, as well as the services used as a backend for the Enso IDE (Language Server and Project Manager). \*\*
 - `lib`: All libraries not being a main component of our application.
 They are grouped by the language.
 The most prominent are: